lap309/Machine-Learning/Use Cases/Churn Analysis/readme.md

 # Churn Prediction (Attrition)
 In it's simplest form, churn/attrition is when customers leave and stop buying your product, using your service, or leave your company <br>
+For most businesses, customer churn is a critical metric because it is much less expensive to retain existing customers than it is to acquire new customers. <br>
-Predictive models are built to accurately predict churn and then companies take action by building targeted marketing campaigns around preventing it or by making product changes to combat churn.
+To detect early signs fo potential churn, we first develop a holistic view of the customers and their interactions, then build predictive models to accurately predict churn and then companies take action by building targeted marketing campaigns around preventing it or by making product changes to combat churn.
 <br>
 Quick Notes: Classification Model or Clustering Model <br>
 It's a good idea to start with unsupervised clustering even if you have labeled data.
 This will find relevant features that are most relevant to your churn calculations. <br>